 A weaning baby refers to a baby who will gradually be introduced to food and weaned away from breast milk.
 Apart from the mother’s milk, they will be introduced to other foods as well.
 Parents must know what foods they should give their children during the growth phase.

 Weaning is the first time you will be introducing solid food to your child’s diet.
 It also refers to complementary feeding.
 Usually, the weaning process starts during the sixth month.
 By the sixth month, the baby gets all the necessary nutrients required for its growth from the mother’s milk.
-The mother’s milk provides them with sufficient nutrients that strengthen the immune system of the child and protects them from infection and illness.
+The mother’s milk provides them with sufficient nutrients that strengthens the immune system of the child and protects them from infection and illness.

 Weaning is the first step towards the growth and development of children.
 It is one of the key features that determine your baby is now in the growing phase.
 If you are just starting to wean your baby, you need to ensure that they accept solid and liquid food.